evilnick/plakar.io/content/docs/main/quickstart/_index.md

 By default, **plakar** works without requiring you to create an account or log in.
 You can back up and restore your data with just a few commands, no external services involved.

-However, logging in unlocks optional features that improve usability and monitoring, most importantly by adding the ability to install additional integrations.
+However, logging in unlocks optional features that improve usability and monitoring, and by adding the ability to easily install pre-built integrations.
 In plakar, an integration is a package which supports an additional protocol as a source, destination or storage method (or all three), such as ftp, Google Cloud Storage or an s3 bucket.

 Logging in is simple and needs only an email address or github account for authentication.